DannieDigital/hw-week2/README.md

-# Homework Week 2 Responsive Portolio
+# Homework Week 2 Responsive Portfolio

 My responsive design is base on a vision I had for my personal website (meetDaielle.co).
 I started with a sketch then began to build out the designed by utlizing several coding websites as resouces and my prior knowledge of HTML, CSS, and Javascript.